 Images

 Citroen's first all-electric compact SUV is this car, the e-C3 Aircross.
-There aren't too many compromises with practicality over the combustion versions, but you'll need to be happy with the relatively small 44kWh battery's 186 mile range.
+There aren't too many compromises with practicality over the combustion versions, but you'll need to be happy with the relatively restricted charging speed and battery range.
+If you are, then this might make a charismatic little family second car.

 + More